contrasec-fi/odala-documentation/README.md

 ### Feedback.

 You may open an Issue for the [Issue project](https://gitlab.publiccode.solutions/odala-public/issues), if you notice mistakes or want to contribute in any manner.
+Please note that you need an account to create issues.

 ### About ODALA project